Fredricho/Yoga-Online/README.md

 * A text with some information before sign up is also on the page, to give the user an explanation of what to expect will happen after sign up.

 ## Future Features
+* To offer live online classes, both in group and indivudual classes with a scheme and a program that the user can follow for maximal progress.
+* A webshop with Yoga-essentials products, to become a fullservice site.
+*  Some more videos, were the teachers can introduce themselves and the teqniques being tutored.
+* Monthly meetups i diffrent places around the globe, to let the user have the possiblite to connect further.

+## Technologies Used
+* HTML5 - Proides the structure for the site.
+* CSS - Provides the styling for the site.
+* Balsamiq - Used to make a sketch of the page.
+* Gitpod - Used to deploy the site.
+* Github - Used to host the site and make edits.

+## Testing

+## Code Validation

+The site has gone through several test to minimize the risk of unwanted errors.
+All pages has been validated in W3C html Validator and the W3C CSS Validator.
+There were a few minor errors, such as no !DOCTYPE and some , after the test all of the errors were fixed.

+Images of the result in HTML validator, for each page:

+* ### Home Page
+IMAGE

+* ### Classes page
+IMAGE
+* ### Sign Up page
+IMAGE

+### CSS Validator results:
+IMAGE

+## Responsiveness Test
+* This test were made manually with Google Chrome Devtools, and all of the listed devices in devtools were checked.
+See Image: